nmshd/connector/README_dev.md

 bc-api-1-stage             | [2021-01-25T11:27:41.241] [INFO] Runtime - Started all modules.
 ```

-You can access the Swagger UI of the Business Connector under http://localhost:3000/docs.
+You can access the Swagger UI of the Connector under http://localhost:3000/docs.

 ## How to debug